 I am certified as a Yoga Therapist through the International Association of Yoga Therapists.
 IAYT is committed to advancing yoga therapy education, training, and research, and the professional development of its members.
 IAYT recognizes the rigorous training of Certified Iyengar Yoga Teachers (CIYT) and our aligned efforts to bring – safely! – the healing art and science of yoga to all people.

 Liz studies and practices in Maine with CIYTs David Yearwood and Kim Peralta.
 Before being certified in the rigorous Iyengar system, she earned 200-hour yoga teacher certification (RYT-200).
-Thank you, especially to these early teachers: Denise Porter-Kemp, Jessica Kaniuka, Kathleen Savoy, and Tom Gillette.
-Liz is also deeply influenced by the Bhakti (or “devotional”) path of love and service, offering seva (“service,” aka “free”) yoga and heart meditation weekly (Wednesdays at 5 pm) at HopeGateway.
-She lectures and teaches on the relationship between yoga and addiction recovery at retreats and workshops around New England, including State of Maine Alternative Sentencing Program, Connecticut Community for Addiction Recovery, My Sister’s Keeper, Maine Alliance for Addiction Recovery, Portland Recovery Community Center, Crossroads/Back Cove, The Plymouth House, and The Alcyon Center.
+Liz is also deeply influenced by the Bhakti (or “devotional”) path of love and service, offering seva (“service,” aka “free”) yoga and heart meditation for those in recovery from addiction.
+She lectures and teaches on the relationship between yoga and addiction recovery at retreats and workshops around New England, including State of Maine Alternative Sentencing Program, Connecticut Community for Addiction Recovery, My Sister’s Keeper, Maine Alliance for Addiction Recovery, Crossroads/Back Cove, The Plymouth House, and The Alcyon Center.

-Please contact Liz with any questions and to arrange for a practice tailored to your individual or group needs and interests.
+Contact Liz with questions or to arrange for a practice tailored to your individual or group needs and interests.